Financial Literacy Links and Resources

 - The Federal Trade Commission provides a publication entitled “Choosing a Credit Counselor” for consumers who may be considering the services of a credit counselor.
 Debt/credit counselors, and credit repair companies are required to be licensed with the Idaho Department of Finance prior to conducting business with Idaho citizens.

-- Debt Collection: Informational Questions and Answers regarding third-party collection provided by the Consumer Financial Protection Bureau. - Also included in this publication is a sample letter to help a debtors respond appropriately to a third-party collection against them.
+- Debt Collection: Informational Questions and Answers regarding third-party collection provided by the Consumer Financial Protection Bureau. - Also included in this publication is a sample letter to help a debtor respond appropriately to a third-party collection against them.

 - What's the difference between a credit counselor and a debt settlement company? - The Consumer Financial Protection Bureau brochure that explains two types of services in managing debt.
 Both services may help if you are having trouble making payments on your debts.
 However, Credit counseling services are different from debt settlement companies in a number of ways.